googleapis/nodejs-firestore/api-report/firestore.api.md

     // @internal (undocumented)
     readonly _fieldsProto?: ApiMapValue | undefined;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
     //
     // @internal
     static fromObject<AppModelType, DbModelType extends firestore.DocumentData>(ref: DocumentReference<AppModelType, DbModelType>, obj: firestore.DocumentData): DocumentSnapshot<AppModelType, DbModelType>;